Bomingmiao/bomingmiao.github.io/_pages/about.md

 ## Research Interst

-I am deeply interested in developing reliable and trustworthy AI techniques, and particularly
+- I am deeply interested in developing reliable and trustworthy AI techniques, and particularly adversarial mathine learning.
+- I am also interested in generative models and LLMs, and their novel applications such as adversarial attack.
+- It is really cool to explore the explainability and interpretability , and derive the bound given their structures.
+- Statistical learning is also in the list and I would like to explore the probablistic generative models.

 Recent Work
 ================
-- **Patch Attack Based on Diffusion Models**
+- **AdvLogo: Adversarial Patch Attack based on Diffusion Models [arXiv](https://arxiv.org/abs/2409.07002)**
   We propose a novel framework of patch attack from semantic perspective.
-We can generate adversarial logos that can be easily recognized by human but are misclassified by the model.
-The article is available at [arXiv](https://arxiv.org/abs/2409.07002).
+We can utilize diffusion models to generate adversarial logos that can cause the model to fail in recognize objects.
 <embed src="../files/framework.png" width="100" height="50" />

 News